"MUSC Nurses Change Lives"

 Do you accept international students?

 Yes.
-For specific information, guidelines, and policies, please go to this site.
+For specific information, guidelines, and policies, please visit this site:

 Is financial aid available?

-Yes.
-For more information about financial aid, please go to this site: Click Here
+For more information about financial aid, please go to this site: https://www.musc.edu/esl/em/fin_aid

 Are scholarships available?

-Scholarships are available to students who have completed a FAFSA.
+Scholarships are available to students who have completed a FAFSA and short College of Nursing scholarship application.
 They are awarded based on need, academic merit, and scholarship criteria after a student has been admitted to the College of Nursing.
-There is not a separate application process for scholarship awards.
-Generally, most scholarship awards are for $1000-2000 per semester.
+Generally, most scholarship awards are one-time for $1000-2000.
+Most second degree students find they must secure private loans to pay for a second bachelor’s degree.

 Can I enroll part-time?